Heaven: Jainism

-Sikh religion
+Sikhism

 Sikhs believe that heaven and hell are also both in this world where everyone reaps the fruit of karma.
 They refer to good and evil stages of life respectively and can be lived now and here during our life on Earth.
-Bhagat Kabir in the Guru Granth Sahib rejects the otherworldly heaven and says that one can experience heaven on this Earth through the company of holy people.
+Kabir in the Guru Granth Sahib rejects the otherworldly heaven and says that one can experience heaven on this Earth through the company of holy people.

 Mesoamerican religions

 The Nahua people such as the Aztecs, Chichimecs and the Toltecs believed that the heavens were constructed and separated into 13 levels.
 Each level had from one to many Lords living in and ruling these heavens.
 Most important of these heavens was Omeyocan (Place of Two).
 The Thirteen Heavens were ruled by Ometeotl, the dual Lord, creator of the Dual-Genesis who, as male, takes the name Ometecuhtli (Two Lord), and as female is named Omecihuatl (Two Lady).

 Polynesia

 In the creation myths of Polynesian mythology are found various concepts of the heavens and the underworld.
 These differ from one island to another.
 What they share is the view of the universe as an egg or coconut that is divided between the world of humans (earth), the upper world of heavenly gods, and the underworld.
 Each of these is subdivided in a manner reminiscent of Dante's Divine Comedy, but the number of divisions and their names differs from one Polynesian culture to another.